OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Quick Solder Breakout Board/README.md

 - 1 x 20pin (2x10pin) 2.54mm header
 - 1 x 4pin (1x4pin) PH 2.00mm right angle connector

-Please note that we are not responsible for issues that arise from the manufacturing of these boards done through JLCPCB or any other manufacturer as well as any issues that arrise as a result of soldering manually.
+Please note that we are not responsible for issues that arise from the manufacturing of these boards done through JLCPCB or any other manufacturer as well as any issues that arise as a result of soldering manually.
 These board files have been ordered and tested for functionality.

 ## How to order a board